Secure Degrees of Freedom of the Gaussian MIMO Wiretap and MIMO Broadcast Channels with Unknown Eavesdroppers: Achievable scheme

-The transmitters use the rate difference to transmit perfectly secure messages using a stochastic encoder similar to the one described in~\cite{khan} according to the eavesdropper's rate, $C$, in worst case scenario.
-Using the results in~\cite{khan}, for some postprocessing matrix $\vec{U}$ projecting the received signal into a jamming free space, the achievable secrecy sum rate can be lowerbounded by
+and $g^{k,l}$ is the element in the $k$th row and $l$th column of $\vec{G}$. \end{remark} The transmitter uses the rate difference to transmit perfectly secure messages using a stochastic encoder similar to the one described in~\cite{khan} according to the worst case scenario rate, $C$, for the strongest eavesdropper.
+Using results in~\cite{khan}, for some $\vec{U}_i$ projecting the signal at a jamming free space at receiver $i$ the achievable secrecy sum rate can be lowerbounded by

-As $R_e$ is upperbound by a constant for all values of $\vec{G}_i$ and $P$, a positive secrecy rate, which is monotonically increasing with $P$, is achieved.
-Computing the secrecy degrees of freedom boils down to calculating the degrees of freedom for the first term in the right hand side of \eqref{secrate}, which represents the receiver DoF after jamming is applied.
+As $R_e$ is upperbounded by a constant for all values of $\vec{G}$ and $P$, a positive secrecy rate, which is monotonically increasing with $P$, is achieved.
+Computing the SDoF boils down to calculating the degrees of freedom for the first term in the right hand side of \eqref{secrate}, which represents the receiver DoF after jamming is applied.

-With the eavesdropper completely blocked, it remains to show how the jamming signal directions are designed to achieve the maximum possible secure DoF.
-First, we study the secure DoF for $M \leq N$, then go for $M > N$ with different regions of the relations between $(M_1, M_2, N, N_E)$.
+With the eavesdropper completely blocked, it remains to show how the jamming signal directions are designed to achieve the maximum possible SDoF for the different regions stemming from relations between $(M, N_1, N_2,..., N_K, N_E)$.